DoaaAssaf/SNMP-Manager/README.md

 # SNMP-Manager
 snmp protocol manager

-This simple "linux-based" desktop application with GUI like other management tools, PowerSNMP for example.
-I focused  on the manager side only not the agen.
+Simple "linux-based" desktop application with GUI like any other management tools, PowerSNMP for example and focus on the manager side only.

 The application GUI  handle the following: